 Preparation for Welder Certification in Pipe Welding (2-2) 3 Cr.
 Hrs.

 The need for "Certified Welders" continues to grow.
 Certification comes as a result of demonstration of competence by passing performance examinations.
 Although Schoolcraft College does not qualify or certify welders, the college can duplicate these tests, provide instruction in the proper welding procedure and provide the appropriate testing equipment to examine and evaluate the results.
 This course addresses competencies needed to become certified as a pipe welder.
-Shielded Metallic Arc Welding, Gas Metallic Arc Welding and Gas Tungsten Arc Welding can be used to produce these pipe welds.
+Shielded Metal Arc Welding, Gas Metal Arc Welding and Gas Tungsten Arc Welding can be used to produce these pipe welds.

 (A requirement that must be completed before taking this course.)

 Upon successful completion of the course, the student should be able to:

 - Demonstrate knowledge of the American Welding Society (A.W.S.) and the American Society of Mechanical Engineers (A.S.M.E.) welders qualification examination for pipe certification.

 - Prepare a 3/8" steel plate for welding in out of position processes.